AlignmentResearch/learned-planner/README.md

 This script will generate the plots in the `plots` directory.

+The A* solutions for the [Boxoban levels](https://github.com/google-deepmind/boxoban-levels) can be found [here](https://huggingface.co/datasets/AlignmentResearch/boxoban-astar-solutions).

 ## Citation

 If you use this code, please cite our work: